yuanmai/swank-clojure/README.md

 also warn you that your SLIME version doesn't match your Swank version; this should be OK.

+## Known Issues

+Currently having multiple versions of swank-clojure on the classpath can cause issues when running "lein swank" or "lein jack-in".
+It's recommended to not put swank-clojure in your :dev-dependencies but have users run "lein plugin install" to have it installed globally.

 Having old versions of SLIME installed either manually or using a system-wide package manager like apt-get may cause issues.
 Also the official CVS version of SLIME is not supported; it often breaks compatibility with Clojure.

+Not all SLIME functionality from Common Lisp is available in Clojure at this time; in particular only a small subset of the cross-reference commands are implemented.

+Swank-clojure and SLIME are only tested with GNU Emacs; forks such as Aquamacs and XEmacs may work but are untested.

 ## Embedding